Mst3kMantra/IPM-Job-Manager/README.md

 - Login for admins to modify jobs and basic main window for employees to view jobs they are assigned<br/>
 - Automatic removal and unassignment of jobs from employees upon completion with their input<br/>
 - Completed jobs stored in data and available for view<br/>
+- Clock in/out system for employees to report amount of parts finished<br/>
+- Displays a cycle time for operations based on time of clock in/out and parts finished by employees and a estimated job completion date based on that<br/>
 <br/>
 <br/>
 ### Prerequisites:<br/>